Problem Set 6

 3. It’s possible that age, and perhaps educational attainment, plays a role in socializing time as well.
 Create a horizontal bar graph that presents average time spent socializing and communicating with others across age categories and separately by having a college degree and not having a college degree.
 Write a sentence or two describing what you notice about social time by age and educational status.

-4. Perhaps households substitue television for socializing.
-Create a line graph that plots average time spent socializing and communicating with others and average time spent watching television and movies (non-religious) separately by people wihtout children and people with at least one child by each year in the data.
+4. Perhaps households substitute television for socializing.
+Create a line graph that plots average time spent socializing and communicating with others and average time spent watching television and movies (non-religious) separately by people without children and people with at least one child by each year in the data.
 Write a few sentences describing the trends you see.

 You should have four lines for this graph, two for each time-use activity.